Geoff Wilbur -- Telecom and Technology Industry Career

 In the second half of 2007, I joined International Planning and Research, where I perform global market sizing and opportunity analysis, primarily in the computer/IT industry, but also in the global financial services industry, air conditioning industry, remittance and migration analysis, and other markets.
 This move was an opportunity to explore an adjacent high-tech industry and rejoin a couple of friends and former coworkers back in New England, while putting my quantitative analysis skills to good use.

 In August 2012, I started a telecom industry blog to give me a place to share articles and opinions on the many segments of the telecom industry in which I've gained expertise and keep abreast of new developments.

-Click here to check out Geoff Wilbur's Telecom Industry Blog.
+Click here to check out Geoff Wilbur's Telecom and Tech Blog.